 Additionally, noncompliant employers or payroll service providers can be subject to criminal investigation which can then be referred to the U.S. Department of Justice (DOJ).
 If the case is accepted, the DOJ will prosecute the case in Federal District Court.
 Under I.R.C.
 Section 7202, a taxpayer that fails to collect or pay tax can be guilty of a felony punishable by a fine of up to $10,000, up to five years in prison, or both.

 The IRS continues to be in hot pursuit of those who violate employment tax laws.
 If you are in violation and have payroll tax problems, get compliant as soon as possible by filing all employment tax returns and making deposits to get current.
 If this is not possible and you get behind, be sure to file and make deposits for the existing quarter moving forward.

 For that one noncompliant quarter or quarters, there may be some options.
 Hiring a reputable and competent tax attorney is the first step.
 They are experienced in negotiating potential settlements (called an offer in compromise) or getting the business into an installment agreement that it can afford.
 There are also many other options to consider.

 A tax lawyer can also assist in preventing the trust fund recovery penalty in being assessed against non responsible parties.
 If nothing is done, an IRS revenue officer can move forward and empty all business bank accounts, take business assets and ultimately shut down the business.

 Taxpayers needing tax help with payroll tax debt relief should seek the advice of a tax attorney.
-The San Diego Tax Attorneys at Delia Law have many years of tax resolution experience and will competently represent you before the IRS.
+The Federal Tax Attorneys at Delia Law have many years of IRS tax resolution experience and will competently represent you before the IRS.
 Please call for a no-cost tax attorney consultation for tax resolution at (619) 639-3336.
 We look forward to helping you with any of your IRS payroll Tax violations.